The smallest Transit is a neat solution for those upgrading from a car-based van

 Ford also reckons the keyfob is waterproof – handy if you drop it in a puddle.

-Ford Transit Courier safety levels are decent, if not outstanding - with the Tourneo Courier passenger version achieving a four-star Euro NCAP rating when it was tested in 2014.
+Ford Transit Courier safety levels are reasonable, if not outstanding.
+The Tourneo Courier passenger version achieved a four-star Euro NCAP rating when it was tested in 2014, but the test has been made considerably tougher since then.

 Standard Ford Transit Courier safety items include: